CP1401/Practicals/prac_02/README.md

 - Use the same example above to test, so 62 seconds on, 161 seconds stopped should give 0.3509... (don't worry about formatting the output neatly)

 When you have that working, you can then focus on enhancing the program.
-Keep the inputs the same, but write the output so it appears as above.
+Keep the inputs the same, but write the output so it appears as above...
+How?

 Remember how the **modulo** operation works, and is useful for repeating cycles like time in minutes and seconds?
-How do we know:
+We know:
-`161 seconds is 2 minutes and 41 seconds`?
+`161 seconds is 2 minutes and 41 seconds`
+Because:
 `161 // 60 = 2`
 `161 % 60 = 41`

 Also, 0.385 isn't the percentage we want.
 We want something more like 38.5%.
-We think you can figure that one out.
+So, what do we need to do to get from 0.385 to 38.5?
 (Don't worry about the number of decimal places at this stage; we'll learn about handling that later using string formatting.)

 Knowing this, complete your program so that it outputs like we want.
 As always, use good variable names.
-Here's a full sample output:
+Here's a full sample output (with the user inputs 62 and 161 we've been testing with):

 ```
 i-stop on in seconds: 62